aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 In this proposal, we will be providing a new command, ``sam publish app``, which takes a SAM template as input and publishes an application to AWS Serverless Application Repository using applicaiton metadata specified in the template.
 Customers just need to provide application metadata information in the template, then ``sam publish app`` will handle uploading local files to S3 and creating the app.
-We will also provde sharing options to set application permission policies.
+We will also provide sharing options to set application permission policies.
 This command will greatly simplify the exsiting publishing experience.